 Bringing tennis to the information age through recordable statistics and identifiable metrics seems to be the next frontier in the sport.

 While the game is steeped in tradition, tennis was actually one of the first sports to embrace technology.
-The not too far distant 2007 Australian Open was the first grand-slam tournament to implement Hawk-Eye in challenges to line calls.
+Many of us are glued to the Australian Open right now, and this was the first grand-slam tournament to implement Hawk-Eye in challenges to line calls back in 2007.

 The system works via six or seven high-performance cameras, normally positioned on the underside of the stadium roof, which track the ball from different angles.
 The video from the cameras is triangulated and combined to create a three-dimensional representation of the trajectory of the ball.
 Each tennis player is allowed 2 incorrect challenges per set and one additional challenge should a tiebreaker be played.
 The original system was complicated and cost over $3,000.
 It costs even more now!